mk-fg/convergence/README.md

    - Bugfix in nsIWebBrowserPersist.saveURI call (b5dbb50), preventing adding
      notaries from URL (at least in newer ff).

-   - Fix for breakage due to private browsing changes in firefox-20 (ffb7c7b).

    - Use SNI TLS extension for client connections.
 This is kinda major flaw in the original extension, as it's quite widespread yet original Convergence